Robert Borgatta

-Childhood
+Early life and education

 Robert was born in Havana, Cuba and had a peripatetic childhood.
 His father, Carlos Borgatta, worked for Marconi Communications as a communications engineer, designing and installing telegraph systems throughout Latin America (Cuba, Brazil, Mexico and Argentina).
 Robert's father was of Northern Italian and Mexican Indian descent, fluent in both Spanish and Italian, and an Italian citizen.
-He worked with David Sarnoff at Marconi Communications and Sarnoff would then later found RCA.
-Prior to the outbreak of WWII when Italy became allied with Germany, Sarnoff offered Carlos a job at RCA and facilitated the visas for his immediate family to immigrate to the US from Italy.
+He worked with David Sarnoff at Marconi Communications; Sarnoff would later found RCA, and offer a Carlos a job prior to the outbreak of WWII when Italy became allied with Germany.
+He facilitated the visas for his immediate family to immigrate to the US from Italy when Robert was a teen.

-Onorio Ruotolo of the Leonardo da Vinci Art School in New York recognized Robert's talents as a child painter and accepted him as the youngest student in the school at nine years of age.
-Robert traveled alone daily to the school via the elevated subway from Maspeth, Queens then back home nine hours later.
+Onorio Ruotolo of the Leonardo da Vinci Art School in New York recognized Robert's talents as a child painter, and accepted him as the youngest student in the school at nine years old.
+Robert travelled alone daily to the school via the elevated subway from Maspeth, Queens, and then back home nine hours later.
 Carlos located the school through his acquaintance with Ruotolo, also from northern Italy.
-The School emphasized traditional European art training with extensive time spent drawing life size plaster casts of classical Greco Roman sculptures and extensive instruction on human anatomy.
-Robert was trained as Italian artists are trained as in the tradition of the Renaissance, where emphasis is first placed on drawing from classical Greek and Roman sculpture, before graduating to life model drawing and the study of perspective and then on to art history.
+The School emphasized traditional European art training, with extensive time spent drawing life size plaster casts of classical Greco Roman sculptures, and extensive instruction on human anatomy.
+Robert was trained as in the tradition of the Renaissance, where emphasis is first placed on drawing from classical Greek and Roman sculpture, before graduating to life model drawing and the study of perspective and then on to art history.

-The School marked Robert's introduction to and lifelong admiration of Vesalius' anatomical drawings, and he would return to this reference book throughout his career, especially when he was sculpting.
-At the school, Robert developed a friendship with the sculptor Isamu Noguchi and the two maintained contact for many years thereafter.
-Noguchi had a long relationship with the School and like Robert, was a favorite of Ruotolo.
-Also like Robert, Noguchi was obviously very different and stood apart from the other teachers and students: he was Japanese American and the oldest teacher at the time, Robert was the youngest student and still learning English.
-Noguchi enabled "Robbie" to attend the life drawing classes where subjects were nude models.
-(Robert's young age was the reason he wasn't allowed in these classes—the older students found his advanced skill level upsetting.).
-Robert attended life modeling classes throughout his career and found the experience of life drawing an important resource that helped him resolve technical issues when developing new works.
+The School marked Robert's introduction to, and lifelong admiration of, Vesalius' anatomical drawings, and he would return to this reference book throughout his career, especially when sculpting.
+At the school, Robert developed a friendship with the sculptor Isamu Noguchi, and the two maintained contact for many years following.
+Noguchi had a long relationship with the School and, like Robert, was a favourite of Ruotolo.
+Also like Robert, Noguchi stood out from other teachers and students: he was Japanese American and the oldest teacher at the time, while Robert was the youngest student and still learning English.
+Noguchi enabled "Robbie" to attend the life drawing classes where subjects were nude models (Robert's young age was the reason he wasn't allowed in these classes—the older students found his advanced skill level upsetting).
+Robert attended life modelling classes throughout his career, and found the experience of life drawing an important resource in resolving technical issues when developing new works.

 In 1931 at the age of eleven, Robert was a recipient of a Wannamaker Prize bestowed upon the best child artist in New York City.
-The individual prizes were commemorative medals in the likeness of Rutherford B. Hayes the nineteenth President of the United States.
-This was one of his most cherished possessions and he carried it with him as an army intelligence officer during World War II.
+The individual prizes were commemorative medals in the likeness of Rutherford B. Hayes (the nineteenth President of the United States).
+This was one of his most cherished possessions, and he carried it with him as an army intelligence officer during World War II.